-Picocuries per liter (pCi/L) - picocuries per liter is a measure of the radioactivity in water.
+Picocuries per liter (pCi/L) - Picocuries per liter is a measure of the radioactivity in water.

-Nephelometric Turbidity Unit (NTU) - nephelometric turbidity unit is a measure of the clarity of water.
+Nephelometric Turbidity Unit (NTU) - Nephelometric turbidity unit is a measure of the clarity of water.
 Turbidity in excess of 5 NTU is just noticeable to the average person.

-Trihalomethanes (THMs) are produced in the course of treatment as by-products of the chlorination process.
+Trihalomethanes (THMs) - These are produced in the course of treatment as by-products of the chlorination process.
 Some THMs are thought to be cancer causing agents at certain levels.
-The California EPA MCL for TRIHALOMETHANES is 80 parts per billion (ppb).
+The California Environmental Protection Agency MCL for TRIHALOMETHANES is 80 parts per billion (ppb).

-Methyl Tertiary - Butyl Ether (MTBE) this gasoline additive was tested for in 2002 and was not detected in our groundwater source.
+Methyl Tertiary - Butyl Ether (MTBE) - This is a gasoline additive.
+It was most recently tested for in 2005 and was not detected in our water sources.

-Treatment Technique - TT - A required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique -(TT) - A required process intended to reduce the level of a contaminant in drinking water.

-Notification Level - NL - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Notification Level - (NL) - The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

 Lead and Copper Testing - The 1994 Federal Lead & Copper Rule mandates a household testing program for these substances.
 According to the rule, 90% of the samples taken from high-risk homes must have levels less than 0.015 milligrams per liter of lead and 1.3 milligrams per liter of copper.
 If our results are above the 90% Action Level, corrective measures are to be taken.
-A high risk home is defined as a structure that contains lead pipes or copper pipes with lead solder installed between January 1983 to June 1986.
-Sunnyslope County Water Districts Lead and Copper results have always been below the Action Level.
+A high risk home is defined as a structure that contains lead pipes or copper pipes with lead solder installed between January 1983 and June 1986.
+Sunnyslope County Water District Lead and Copper results have always been below the Notification Level.